 Today, the evening primrose is mainly known as garden plant and as medicinal plant in specialized sectors.
 However, almost all parts of the evening primrose are edible and medically or cosmetically applicable.
 This includes the roots, leaves, blossoms, flower buds and seeds.
 Evening Primrose oil is a fat extracted from evening primrose.
 It has many important functions.
 It is commonly used to relieve eczema, improve abnormal skin symptoms, maintain healthy skin, hair and nails, relieve premenstrual syndrome and menopause.

 In the early 20th century, scientists confirmed that the evening primrose oil contains a special fatty acid called Gamma Linolenic Acid (GLA).
 The most obvious function of GLA on the human body is to maintain the health of the cell membrane and make the cells retain more water.
 Rich in nearly 90% of polyunsaturated linoleic acid and linoleic acid, also known as vitamin F, is the basic unit of cells.
 Therefore, it protects and rebuilds skin cells, penetrates cells and strengthens cell tightness.

-Since it is known to balance hormones, it helps to reduce acne and breakouts on the face.
-You can apply neat, 2 to 3 drops directly onto the face everyday just to get rid of them.
+Acne - Since it is known to balance hormones, it helps to reduce acne and breakouts on the face.
+You can apply neat, 2 to 3 drops directly onto the face every day just to get rid of them.